2002 Teen Choice Awards

-The 2002 Teen Choice Awards ceremony was held on August 19, 2002, at the Universal Amphitheatre, Universal City, California.
+The 2002 Teen Choice Awards ceremony was held on August 4, 2002, at the Universal Amphitheatre, Universal City, California, and later aired on August 19, 2002, on Fox.
 The awards celebrate the year's achievements in music, film, television, sports, fashion, comedy, video games, and the Internet, and were voted on by viewers living in the US, aged 13 and over through various social media sites.
 The event had no designated host but Britney Spears and Verne Troyer introduced the show with Nelly, Jennifer Love Hewitt and BBMak as performers.
 Reese Witherspoon received the Extraordinary Achievement Award.